Homological stability and densities of generalized configuration spaces: Introduction

-Observing the coincidence in the arithmetic densities appearing in Theorem~\ref{thm:arithmetic_densities}, i.e. the written limit only depends on the product $mn$ and $X$ itself, and taking into account similar phenomena observed by Segal in~\cite{segal_topology_1979}, the authors of~\cite{farb_coincidences_2016} initiated the studies of ``homological densities'' of these spaces in the case where $X$ is a smooth manifold or a complex variety.
+Observing the coincidence in the arithmetic densities appearing in Theorem~\ref{thm:arithmetic_densities}, i.e. the written limit only depends on the product $mn$ and $X$ itself, and taking into account similar phenomena observed by Segal in~\cite{segal_topology_1979}, Farb, Wolfson, and Wood~\cite{farb_coincidences_2019} initiated the studies of ``homological densities'' of these spaces in the case where $X$ is a smooth manifold or a complex variety.
 More specifically, they asked if the following limit of the quotient between the \Poincare{} polynomials

 also has the same kind of coincidence as in the case of $\zeta$-functions.
+Here, the \Poincare{} polynomials are with respect to Betti cohomology with rational coefficients.

 In many cases, the answer is positive, and we have the following result.